TheEliForbes/cronus-monitoring/siege/README.md

 Tests are run through the `laySiege.sh` script, which dynamically gets the IP address of the running Kube-State-Metrics, InfluxDB, and Grafana instances and runs the tests on them.

-> Note: Sudo privileges may be required when running the test script, depending on your configuration.
+> Note: Sudo privileges may be required to access Siege's home directory when running the test script, depending on your configuration.

 Siege Testing will run a slew of GET requests on the provided endpoints using specified number of simulated users and requests per time-span.